If you are required to take a Questionmark OnDemand (QMOD) assessment, your module leader should make the following details available:

 Questionmark assessments may be referred to with different names depending on school/module leader.
 These may include; quiz, test, class test, coursework, computer marked assessment (CMA), exam or sometimes an abbreviation of the assessment name.

-For anything other than an exam – teaching module in My Dundee
+For coursework that is not invigilated – teaching module in My Dundee

 Within your live teaching module in My Dundee (unless otherwise instructed):